-We may as part of our recruitment process undertake online searches regarding applicants.
-This is intended to identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with an applicant at interview.
+We may, as part of our recruitment process, undertake online searches regarding candidates.
+This is intended to identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with a candidate at interview.

-Where we do an online search, we will consider the following points:
+Where we do an online search, it is noted that:

-- for this to be carried out after shortlisting so it cannot be part of the decision to invite to interview - for candidates to be made aware of this search at the point of being invited to interview - for the search to be based upon an agreed set of criteria (a sample Online Search Record can be found in Appendix 3) - concentrating on professional information that sits within the public domain, and applied consistently for all candidates - for the parameters of the search to be agreed in advance (by us) and applied consistently for all candidates (which platforms, which search criteria, which dates) - for the searches to all be carried out by the same person.
-Where possible by someone who will not be involved in the subsequent interviews/ decision making - for the completed form to be shared with the panel as soon as possible in order for any concerns raised to be properly incorporated into the interview questions, giving the candidate an opportunity to respond.
+- candidates should be notified in advance that online searches will be carried out as part of due diligence during the recruitment process - the search should be carried out after shortlisting so it cannot be part of the decision to invite to interview - at the point of being invited to interview, candidates should be advised that this search will be conducted on them - the search should be based upon an agreed set of criteria (a sample Online Search Record can be found in Appendix 3), using all names associated with the candidate - The search should concentrate on professional information that sits within the public domain, and should be applied consistently for all candidates - the parameters of the search should be agreed in advance (by us) and applied consistently for all candidates (which platforms, which search criteria, which dates) - the searches should all be carried out by the same person, where possible by someone who will not be involved in subsequent interviews/ decision making - the completed form should be shared with the panel as soon as possible in order for any concerns raised to be properly incorporated into the interview questions, giving the candidate an opportunity to respond.

-Wherever practicable searches will be undertaken using employer devices and accounts.
+Searches will be undertaken using school devices and accounts.